Social Media Videos: 9 Low-Budget Ideas To Boost Engagement15 min read

 8. Add captions to videos

-According to HubSpot, 85% of videos on Facebook are watched without sound.
-To boost engagement on your social media videos, make sure to add captions that your followers can read before they decide whether or not to turn the sound on.
+According to HubSpot, 69% of users watch video without sound.
+To boost engagement on your social media videos, add captions that your followers can read before deciding whether or not to turn the sound on.

 Bonus tip: Curate video clips and share on social media

 What video ideas have worked well for your business?
 What types of social media videos do your followers love?
-Tell me in the comment section below, I’d love to hear from you.
+Tell us in the comment section below, we’d love to hear from you.